 Completion date: 2016

 Artwork budget: $50,000

 Quaking Aspen Glass

 The Robert W. Saunders, Sr. Public Library honors the community’s Civil Rights history.
 There are important exhibits on Saunders and his work, and on the Central Avenue neighborhood, which was destroyed during Urban Renewal.
-With a recording studio to capture oral histories, plus interactive displays, and a special collections resource center for African American history and genealogy, the library celebrates Civil Rights and the important work done by African Americans in the Tampa Bay area.
-Two windows, each 20'h x 75″w x .5″d.
+With a recording studio to capture oral histories, plus interactive displays, and a special collections resource center for Black history and genealogy, the library celebrates Civil Rights and the important work done by members of the Black community in the Tampa Bay area.
+Two windows, each 20’h x 75″w x .5″d.
 Tempered and laminated float glass, direct print pigment and interlayer film.

 I met with local citizens, talked with many others, and did research at various Special Collections.
 Long time residents took me on a tour of the former neighborhood.
 I immersed myself in old maps, newspapers, and artifacts from nearby archaeology digs.
 All of this informed my design.I learned about Robert W. Saunders, Sr., who became Florida’s NAACP field secretary after the murder of Harry T. Moore and his wife, Harriette, who were killed by a bomb at their home on Christmas day, 1951.Saunders continued with the NAACP and also served as Hillsborough County’s equal opportunity administrator.

 This was an extraordinary project for me.
 It was a very moving experience.